Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: No-Arbitrage Properties of Nonlinear Markets

-Second, and more importantly, not well established method of finding a fair price in a general nonlinear market satisfying Definition \ref{defarbn} is available.
 We contend that the drawback of the definition of an arbitrage-free model with respect to the null contract is that it does not make an explicit reference to a class $\sC$ of contracts under study.
-Indeed, it hinges on the specification of the class $\Psi^{0,x}(0, \cN )$ of trading strategies, but it does not take into account the larger class $\Psi^{0,x}(\sC)$.
-To amend this drawback of Definition \ref{defarbn}, it was proposed in \cite{BR2015} to consider the concept of the no-arbitrage for the trading desk with respect to a predetermined family $\sC$ of contracts.
+Indeed, it relies on the specification of the class $\Psi^{0,x}(0, \cN )$ of trading strategies, but it makes no reference to the larger class $\Psi^{0,x}(\sC)$.
+To amend that drawback of Definition \ref{defarbn}, Bielecki and Rutkowski \cite{BR2015} proposed to consider the concept of the no-arbitrage property for the trading desk with respect to a predetermined family $\sC$ of contracts.